-In England and Northern Ireland, these cell changes are also tested for high-risk HPV as part of cervical screening.
+In Northern Ireland, these cell changes are also tested for high-risk HPV as part of cervical screening.

 If you don’t have high-risk HPV, you do not need to go to colposcopy.
 This is because the cell changes are unlikely to develop into cervical cancer.

 Colposcopy is usually done in a hospital.
 The appointment takes between 15 and 30 minutes.
 You can go home soon after the appointment.